Resolution Processes

 Track 3 applies when:

-The Complaint alleges a violation of the Nondiscrimination Policy, other than described above.
+The Complaint alleges a violation of the CSU Nondiscrimination Policy, other than described for Track 1 above, and the Respondent is an employee or third party.

 The Track 3 process is commonly referred to as a “single-investigator model” because it does not involve a hearing.
 Instead, the assigned investigator is responsible for conducting the investigation and making determinations about the alleged policy violation(s).

-The main stages of each procedural Track is displayed in the following diagram and summarized below.
+The main stages of each procedural Track are displayed in the following diagrams and summarized below.